shsagir/play-area-sync/docs/install-wordpress-4-universal.md

 ### Install WordPress with Git

 WordPress itself has not arrived in the new PHP age in terms of using the latest technologies and paradigms.
 So — we do not recommend to use the standard WordPress with Git and Composer.
 But there is a super-cool WordPress boilerplate called Bedrock.
-Please see our WordPress install guide on how to set it up — it best works for our Professional stack but can also be used on the Hobby stack.
+Please see our WordPress install guide on how to set it up — it best works for our Professional Stack but can also be used on the Universal Stack.

 ### Database configuration with wp-config